dejagold123/README.md/genlayer-hermes-tutorial.md

 ## 1. The Problem

-GenLayer is a blockchain platform for intelligent contracts — smart contracts enhanced with AI capabilities like LLM inference, web fetching, and data analysis.
+GenLayer is a blockchain platform for intelligent contracts: smart contracts enhanced with AI capabilities like LLM inference, web fetching, and data analysis.
 Contracts are written in Python and run on the GenVM.

-The GenLayer team publishes a rich set of developer skills at [skills.genlayer.com](https://skills.genlayer.com).
+The GenLayer team published a rich set of developer skills at [skills.genlayer.com](https://skills.genlayer.com).
 These skills cover:

 - Writing intelligent contracts with the equivalence principle
 - Linting and static analysis